Search for Higgs boson decays into a pair of pseudoscalar particles in the $\gamma\gamma\tau_{\text{had}}\tau_{\text{had}}$ final state using $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Signal and background modelling

 The search makes use of a data-driven background estimate in which the continuum background shape is parameterised by an analytical function.
 Background templates are built to estimate the robustness of the background parameterisation and derive modelling systematic uncertainties.
 The nominal background template is composed of the irreducible and reducible sources: the former being the \gamgam~component obtained from simulated diphoton samples; and the latter combining the $\gamma j$ and $jj$ components obtained from control regions, inverting the photon identification criteria, in the alternative data samples.
 Those are recorded using the prescaled diphoton trigger that allows to relax the photon identification and isolation criteria.
 Due to the limited size of the data and simulated samples, both irreducible and reducible sources apply the inverted \ditau\ selections, defined in Section~\ref{sec:selection}.
 Comparing the diphoton invariant mass distributions obtained for different \ditau\ selections, their shapes are observed to agree within statistical uncertainties, allowing the use of such \ditau\ selections to describe the expected background in data.
 The two sources are then combined according to their relative fractions estimated by using the two-dimensional sideband method~\cite{STDM-2012-05}.
 This method is used in analyses with final states containing two photons, alternately inverting their isolation and identification criteria to measure the contribution of the \gamgam, $\gamma j$ and $jj$ components, as shown in Figure~\ref{fig:bkgDecomp}.
-The overall diphoton purity, defined within the \mgg~range 6--68~\GeV as the fraction of the \gamgam~component in the data, is $0.61\pm0.01\text{ (stat.)}\pm0.04\text{ (syst.)}$.
+The overall diphoton purity, defined within the \mgg~range 6--68~\GeV as the fraction of the \gamgam~component in the data, is $0.61\pm0.01\text{ (stat.)}\pm0.04\text{ (syst.)}$, in which the systematic uncertainty arises from the different choices of relaxed photon identification criteria.